 Term loans are typically used for day to day operations, expenditures, or expanding your business.
 Your principal is typically repayable within 6 months to 3 years.
 They can be secured or unsecured, and your small business loan interest rates may be fixed or variable.

-Another important factor that determines your eligibility for a small business loan is how long you have been in business.
+How long you have been in business also determines your eligibility for a small business loan.
 In order to qualify for most small business loans, you will need to have been in business for at least 2 years.